Chart Color Schemes

 An assessment of population growth drivers in Salisbury Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Salisbury Heights is around 4,613.
-This figure reflects an increase of 125 people since the 2021 Census, which reported a population of 4,488.
-The change was inferred from AreaSearch's estimate of the resident population at 4,577 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 86 validated new addresses since the Census date.
-This results in a population density ratio of 1,318 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The suburb's growth rate of 2.8% since the census places it within 1.2 percentage points of the SA3 area (4.0%), indicating competitive growth fundamentals.
+As of May 2026, the population of the suburb of Salisbury Heights is estimated at around 4,733.
+This reflects an increase of 245 people since the 2021 Census, which reported a population of 4,488 people.
+The change was inferred from AreaSearch's resident population estimate of 4,727 following examination of the latest ERP data release by the ABS in June 2025, and an additional 86 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,352 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's population growth of 5.5% since the 2021 census exceeded the SA3 area's growth rate of 3.9%, marking it as a growth leader in the region.
 Overseas migration contributed approximately 59.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-These projections indicate that Salisbury Heights is expected to grow by approximately 504 persons to reach a population of around 5,117 by 2041, reflecting a gain of 10.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected for Salisbury Heights, with projections expecting an increase of 463 persons by 2041, reflecting a gain of 9.7% in total over the 16 years.

 Frequently Asked Questions - Population